 - a.
 Identify goals/priorities found in the school improvement plan, strategic plan, and district and state initiatives that could be addressed through school counseling program strategies - b.
 Use goals from the school improvement plan and other student data to inform and establish school counseling data priorities - c.
 Create achievement gap plans annually based on school counseling data priorities and student achievement data - d.
 Determine appropriate students for the focus of achievement gap plans based on student, school and district data - e.
-Identify intended impact on achievement as a result of achievement gap plan implementation - f.
+Identify intended impact on achievement as result of achievement gap plan implementation - f.
 Write goals in a measurable format and include baseline and projected final data within the goal statement - g.
-Identify contributing-factors data (e.g. attendance, discipline, systemic barriers, etc.) that may inform the selection of strategies to reach the goal - h.
+Identify contributing-factors data (e.g. attendance, discipline, systemic issues, etc.) that may inform the selection of strategies to reach the goal - h.
 Identify student and education partner perspectives to gain insight on possible factors contributing to achievement issues - i.
 Identify appropriate standards from the ASCA Student Standards: Mindsets & Behaviors for Student Success that address needs identified in achievement gap plans

 - j.
 Select evidence-based curricula and activities to accomplish objectives, or select/develop other materials informed by research and best practice if evidence-based materials do not exist - k.
 Identify appropriate resources needed to implement plans - l.
-Communicate achievement gap plans to administrators, teachers, school staff and other education partners - m.
+Communicate achievement gap plans to administrators, teachers, other school staff and education partners - m.
 Explain basic research sampling, methodology and analysis concepts as they relate to research outcomes and action research - n.
 Use student data and feedback from students and education partners to monitor and refine achievement gap plans and strategies

 B-PA 4.
-Assess and report program impact to the school community
+Assess and report program data/results to the school community

-- a.
-Explain concepts related to the assessment of access, life-readiness and achievement data within a school counseling program - b.
-Review impact of the achievement gap plan's strategies and goals - c.
+- Explain concepts related to the assessment of access, lifereadiness and achievement data within a school counseling program - b.
+Review progress toward achievement gap goals - c.
 Analyze data to assess school counseling program effectiveness and to inform program development - d.
-Collaborate with members of the school counseling team and with administration to decide how school counseling programs are assessed and how program impact is shared - e.
+Collaborate with members of the school counseling team and with administration to decide how school counseling programs are assessed and how results are shared - e.
 Use data to demonstrate the value the school counseling program adds to improvement in life-readiness skills and student achievement - f.
-Use presentation skills to share the impact of the school counseling program with education partners
+Use presentation skills to share effectiveness data and results of plans and activities with administrators, advisory councils, teachers, faculty and staff, families, school boards and other education partners